 How Products were Selected:

-Products selected represent those commonly sold and/or available nationally in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, catalogues, or multi-level marketing companies.
-Products were not accepted directly from manufacturers and Identities of the products were not disclosed to laboratories performing the testing.
+Products tested represent those popular among readers of ConsumerLab.com and commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, and direct sales companies.
+Products were not accepted directly from manufacturers.

 Testing Methods: